letaprodoit/lapdi-product-code-generator/README.md

 ## GENERAL INSTALLATION NOTES

 * Download from repository
-* Unzip the zip file
+* Unzip the zip file in the directory where CS-Cart runs
+* If the zip creates a new directory called `tsp-product-code-generator` you will need to run the install script, else you are done
-* Navigate to the folder it creates.
+* If `tsp-appointments` folder created by zip, Navigate to the folder.
 Update the $target_loc in the install.php and run its.
 Command: php install.php
 * Open CS-Cart Administration Control Panel
 * Navigate to Addons -> Manage Addons
 * Find the "The Software People: Product Code Generator" addon and click "Install"